 The doctor may recommend:

-- Acetaminophen or ibuprofen—to ease discomfort.
+- Acetaminophen or ibuprofen—To ease discomfort.
 Follow instructions on bottle.
+Make sure it is appropriate for your child's age.

-- Racemic epinephrine—through breathing treatments.
-It is temporary help until steroid medications start to work.
+- Racemic epinephrine—Through breathing treatments.
+It is temporary help until steroid medicines start to work.

 A child with serious croup may need to stay in a hospital.
 Hospital care may include: